hugocf/ferreira.cc/content/thoughts/the-business/index.md

 Quite often it means the request came through a chain of so many people, no one knows anymore who asked it and what for.

 Behind this expression there’s **always people**: *someone* who wants something *for a reason*.
-They need a problem solved, an opportunity to explore, and experiment to try.
+They need a problem solved, an opportunity to explore, an experiment to try.

 > People are the link to context.